 However, the way your genitals change as a result of aging should be understood, and these changes taken into account when you are sexual.

-Sex tips for mature sex therapy
+Sex tips for mature sexual adults

 Here are a few tips to consider: